oroinc/documentation/user/back-office/system/integrations/azure-oauth.rst

 Register an Application in Azure
 --------------------------------

-Create a new Azure Active Directory Application
+Create a New Azure Active Directory Application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The first step is to |create a new Azure Active Directory application| on the Microsoft side: